Understanding Mortgage Life Insurance

 If you have serious health issues that disqualify you from standard term life insurance, mortgage life insurance's guaranteed issue feature provides a valuable fallback option.
 Conditions that typically result in term life insurance declinations include:

-- Recent cancer diagnosis or treatment within the past 2-5 years
+- Recent cancer diagnosis or treatment within the past 2 to 5 years

 - Advanced heart disease or recent heart attack